Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

 More generally, for a curve with negative ends $\eta_\Pp: = (\eta_{m_1},\dots,\eta_{m_b})$ on a skinny ellipsoid forming the partition $\Pp = (m_1,\dots,m_b)$ with $m_1 \geq \dots \geq m_b$,\footnote { Note that the papers \cite{Hlect} and \cite{Ghost} typically list these multiplicities in increasing order. } one can check that the writhe bound \eqref{eq:w-} gives

 where $\de(\Pp)$ is as in \eqref{eq:delta_def}.
 A key point in the proof of Claim B below is that the above bound is also sharp for generic $J$.

 \item {\bf Automatic transversality.} Another key advantage of dimension four is the fact that pseudoholomorphic curves are sometimes automatically regular without any assumptions on the almost complex structure.
-The most general version due to Wendl \cite{Wendl_aut} includes curves with punctures and singularities, although more basic versions for closed curves go back to Gromov, see \cite{JHOL}.
+The most general version due to Wendl \cite{Wendl_aut} includes curves with punctures and singularities, although more basic versions for closed curves go back to Gromov and are sketched in the proof of Lemma~\ref{lem:blow}.
 The following simplified version will suffice for our purposes:

 \begin{thm}[\cite{Wendl_aut}, see also \cite{HuN}] Let $X$ be a four-dimensional symplectic cobordism with each contact boundary component having nondegenerate Reeb flow, and let $J$ be any admissible almost complex structure on the symplectic completion of $X$.
 Then any immersed $J$-holomorphic $C$ curve with Reeb orbit asymptotics is regular, provided that we have